Zelhorst92/MyPortfolio/README.md

 ### A way to control the ordering of the items in the database
 At the moment it seems that the ordering of items is based on what item is the oldest added or edited.
 As this has an influence on the homepage ordering of items on screen, this should be brought under control.
 Overiding the assigned id or introducing a SKU.

+### Fix the pagenation issue
+At the moment when you use the pagenation to navigate through the services, it reloads the page.
+Because it is, essentially, a new page.
+The page does scroll down immediately but it is still a little bit annoying.
+A small script could be written to enhance this part of the user experience.

 [Back to top](#table-of-content)